What is a South Dakota DMEPOS Bond?

 With the South Dakota DMEPOS Bond, providers and dealers, apart from those operating sole proprietorship businesses, must post a minimum $50,000 DMEPOS bond for each National Provider Identifier (NPI) practice location before getting authorization to bill Medicare.
 Premium payments will be determined by your credit score and financial history.
 Likewise, your profile including your reputation as a member of the community will be strong factors in the decision of how much the premium will be.
-Additional coverage is needed if you have had past legal actions thrown at you and was convicted of any criminal act, lost your accreditation or was suspended, had a suspended license, or has lost Medicare billing privileges.
+Additional coverage is needed if you have had past legal actions thrown at you and were convicted of any criminal act, lost your accreditation or were suspended, had a suspended license, or have lost Medicare billing privileges.

 For the bond to be acceptable, it is your duty to see to it that the information provided on your bond application is precise and accurate.
-You have to be certain that the name of your organization is written and such business name that can be found on your license.
+You have to be certain that the name of your organization is written and such a business name that can be found on your license.

 How do I get a South Dakota DMEPOS Bond?